 U.S. Female Ownership of Businesses Is Increasing

-As one of New Jersey’s few full-service woman-owned advertising agencies, Mary Pomerantz Advertising (MPA) has spent 25 years delivering only the best to our clients.
-We’re proud of our representation of the community of female business owners, and strive to provide unmatched creative solutions and customer service to our diverse and loyal customers.
+For over 25 years Mary Pomerantz Advertising (MPA), a woman-owned recruitment advertising agency has delivered the best recruitment help to our clients.
+We’re proud to be an NJ-based women-owned business and strive to provide unmatched creative solutions and customer service to our diverse and loyal customers.

 The Growing Power of Women in Business

 The increase in female ownership of small businesses and firms grants women a level of power beyond just ownership.
 Women have been integral parts of the American workforce since it began shifting from being manufacturing-centered to service-centered.
 Several key pieces of legislation, including the Equal Pay Act of 1963 and the Civil Rights Act of 1964, have also contributed to the rise of women in the workforce and as entrepreneurs and business owners in the nation.

 - Women-owned businesses employ over seven million employees.